openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

     -shape                      Optional.
 Set shape for network input.
 For example, "input1[1,3,224,224],input2[1,4]" or "[1,3,224,224]" in case of one input size.
                                 This parameter affect model input shape and can be dynamic.
 For dynamic dimensions use symbol `?` or '-1'.
 Ex. [?,3,?,?].
                                 For bounded dimensions specify range 'min..max'.
 Ex.
 [1..10,3,?,?].
-    -tensor_shape               Optional if network shapes are all static (original ones or set by -shape.
-                                Required if at least one input shape is dynamic.
+    -data_shape                 Required for networks with dynamic shapes.
 Set shape for input blobs.
                                 For example, "[1,3,224,224]" or "input1[1,3,224,224],input2[1,4]" in case of one input size.
 In case of several input sizes provide the same number for each input (except cases with 1 shape for 1 input): "[1,3,128,128][3,3,128,128][1,3,320,320]", "input1[1,1,128,128][1,1,256,256],input2[80,1]" or "input1[1,192][1,384],input2[1,192][1,384],input3[1,192][1,384],input4[1,192][1,384]"
+                                If network shapes are all static option will be ignored.
     -layout                     Optional.
 Prompts how network layouts should be treated by application.
 For example, "input1[NCHW],input2[NC]" or "[NCHW]" in case of one input size.
     -cache_dir "<path>"         Optional.
 Enables caching of loaded models to specified directory.
     -load_from_file             Optional.
 Loads model from file directly without ReadNetwork.
     -latency_percentile         Optional.
 Defines the percentile to be reported in latency metric.
 The valid range is [1, 100].
 The default value is 50 (median).
-    -legacy_mode                Optional.
-Enable legacy scenario with inputs filling only once before measurements for static models.
+    -inference_only             Optional.
+Measure only inference stage.
+Default option for static models.
+                                Dynamic models are measured in full mode which includes inputs setting stage.
+                                To enable full mode for static models pass \"false\" value to this argument: ex. -inference_only=false".

   CPU-specific performance options:
     -nstreams "<integer>"       Optional.
 Number of streams to use for inference on the CPU, GPU or MYRIAD devices